dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-5 Memory Profiling.md

 ![Stockfish memory profile with Heaptrack, temporary allocations flamegraph.](../../img/memory-access-opts/Stockfish_flamegraph.png){#fig:StockfishFlamegraph width=80%}

 Similar to temporary allocations, you can also find the paths that lead to the largest allocations in a program.
 In the dropdown menu at the top, you would need to select the "Consumed" flame graph.
 We encourage readers to explore other tabs as well.

+### Memory Footprint

+[TODO]: Memory footprint is an overloaded term.
+Some resources use the term memory footprint to describe total virtual memory used by a process.

+Now let's switch to *memory footprint*.
+It defines how much memory a process touches during a period, e.g., in MB per second.
+In our hypothetical scenario, visualized in Figure @fig:MemUsageFootprint, we plot memory usage per 100 milliseconds (10 times per second).
+The solid line tracks the number of bytes accessed during each 100 ms interval.
+Here, we don't count how many times a certain memory location was accessed.
+That is, if a memory location was loaded twice during a 100ms interval, we count the touched memory only once.
+For the same reason, we cannot aggregate time intervals.
+For example, we know that during the phase \circled{2}, the program was touching roughly 10MB every 100ms.
+However, we cannot aggregate ten consecutive 100ms intervals and say that the memory footprint was 100 MB per second because the same memory location could be loaded in adjacent 100ms time intervals.
+It would be true only if the program never repeated memory accesses within each of 1s intervals.

+[TODO]: Consider splitting the two long sentences at the end of this section into smaller ones?

+The dashed line tracks the size of the unique data accessed since the start of the program.
+Here, we count the number of bytes accessed during each 100 ms interval that have never been touched before by the program.
+For the first second of the program's lifetime, most of the accesses are unique, as we would expect.
+In the second phase, the algorithm starts using the allocated buffer.
+During the time interval from 1.3s to 1.8s, the program accesses most of the locations in the buffer, e.g., it was the first iteration of a loop in the algorithm.
+That's why we see a big spike in the newly seen memory locations from 1.3s to 1.8s, but we don't see many unique accesses after that.
+From the timestamp 2s up until 5s, the algorithm mostly utilizes an already-seen memory buffer and doesn't access any new data.
+However, the behavior of phase \circled{4} is different.
+First, during phase \circled{4}, the algorithm is more memory intensive than in phase \circled{2} as the total memory footprint (solid line) is roughly 15 MB per 100 ms. Second, the algorithm accesses new data (dashed line) in relatively large bursts.
+Such bursts may be related to the allocation of new memory regions, working on them, and then deallocating them.

+We will show how to obtain such charts in the following two case studies, but for now, you may wonder how this data can be used.
+Well, first, if we sum up unique bytes (dotted lines) accessed during every interval, we will get the total memory footprint of a program.
+Also, by looking at the chart, you can observe phases and correlate them with the code that is running.
+Ask yourself: "Does it look according to your expectations, or the workload is doing something sneaky?"
+You may encounter unexpected spikes in memory footprint.
+Memory profiling techniques that we will discuss in this section do not necessarily point you to the problematic places similar to regular hotspot profiling but they certainly help you better understand the behavior of a workload.
+On many occasions, memory profiling helped identify a problem or served as an additional data point to support the conclusions that were made during regular profiling.

+In some scenarios, memory footprint helps us estimate the pressure on the memory subsystem.
+For instance, if the memory footprint is small, say, 1 MB/s, and the RSS fits into the L3 cache, we might suspect that the pressure on the memory subsystem is low; remember that available memory bandwidth in modern processors is in GB/s and is getting close to 1 TB/s.
+On the other hand, when the memory footprint is rather large, e.g., 10 GB/s and the RSS is much bigger than the size of the L3 cache, then the workload might put significant pressure on the memory subsystem.

 ### Case Study: Memory Footprint of Four Workloads